 Funding a Cook Islands Trust

 A Cook Islands trust provides no asset protection until it holds assets.
 The trust deed can be executed, the trustee appointed, and the structure registered, but none of that matters if the trust remains unfunded.
-Funding is the step that converts a legal document into a functioning protective structure.
+Funding is what converts a legal document into a functioning protective structure.

 Speak With a Cook Islands Trust Attorney